dreusebio/dreusebio.github.io/CV.md

 - **Parental and grandparental exposome and breast cancer biomarkers in daughters and granddaughters**

-  This project is focused on understanding the risk factors for breast cancer and how they are related to DNA methylation changes.
+  This project is focused on understanding the risk factors for breast cancer and how they are related to DNA methylation changes across three generations.

 - **Detect Signs of Early Life Exposures in Midlife to Prevent Breast Cancer Inequities**

-  The goal of this project is to detect early life exposures associated with breast cancer.
+  The goal of this project is to detect early life exposures associated with breast cancer across three generations.

 - **Goals for Reaching Optimal Wellness (GROWell)**